ggez/ggraphics/README.md

  * Simpler/better handling of the various icky edge cases.
  * Faster (or even automatic) sprite batches.
  * We MIGHT be able to fit the info in DrawCall into a push constant?
+ * We want to be able to expose the guts of the underlying graphics system to the user.

 Compromises that we make:

  * All textures have the same color format, layout etc.
  * Don't bother with depth buffer, layers, etc
  * We never really have more than one window or Device at once
+ * For complicated things, we expose the guts of the underlying graphics system to the user.

+Questions to ask:

+ * Can we have custom vertex types that get fed into shaders?